srid/purescript-book-sources/chapter10.md

 exports.log = function (s) {
   return function () {
     console.log(s);
-    return {};
   };
 };
 ```

 The representation of `log` at runtime is a JavaScript function of a single argument, returning a function of no arguments.
-The inner function performs the side-effect of writing a message to the console, and then returns an empty record.
-Note that the return type of the inner function matches the runtime representation of the `Unit` type, since `Unit` is defined in the Prelude as a `newtype` for the empty record type.
+The inner function performs the side-effect of writing a message to the console.

 The effects `RANDOM` and `CONSOLE` are also defined as foreign types.
 Their kinds are defined to be `!`, the kind of effects.
 For example: